akankshachandre/MileStone2/README.md

 3. Vaibhav Rajadhyaksha - vrajadh

 ### Test
 We have used Jenkins as the build server.
-The java maven project is --- We have created a job in Jenkins for a local git repository.
+The java maven project we have used is the sample project given in Evosuite.
+We have created a job in Jenkins for a local git repository.

 #### Build